HDR milestones

 Final oral presentation3.5 years from the start of program

-A presentation/seminar with the supervisory panel and external assessors.
+A presentation/seminar with the supervisory panel and an academic external to the student’s research group.
 FOP provides an opportunity for the panel to decide (or confirm) that there has been sufficient research and results to form the basis of a PhD or MPhil thesis.
 The FOP takes the form of a research seminar presenting results to the school community, for open discussion.
 The panel then meets afterwards to discuss final details and any challenging questions raised by the audience.
-FOP must be completed prior to the thesis submission as the thesis will not be sent out to the examiners unless FOP has been finalised.

 • The talk is a minimum of 10 minutes